 Canon 430EX II

-My biggest source of support is when you use any of these links to approved sources, especially this link directly to it at Adorama (to get the best price you have to add it to your cart) or directly to it at Amazon, when you get anything, regardless of the country in which you live.
+This ad-free website's biggest source of support is when you use those or any of these links to approved sources, when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get anything through these links — but I receive nothing for my efforts if you take the chance of buying elsewhere.
-Thanks for your support!
+Canon does not seal its boxes, so never buy at retail or any other source not on my personally approved list since you'll have no way of knowing if you're missing accessories, getting a defective, damaged, returned, store demo or used flash.
+Buy only from the approved sources I use myself for the best prices, service, return policies and selection.
+Thanks for helping me help you!
 Ken.

 Rear, Canon 430EX II.